mjsantoni/taller_wolfenstein3D/include/common/yaml-cpp/test/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 **Some tips:**

 * If you want, you can still override the default action by providing your own `ON_CALL()` or using `.WillOnce()` / `.WillRepeatedly()` in `EXPECT_CALL()`.
 * In `DelegateToFake()`, you only need to delegate the methods whose fake implementation you intend to use.
 * The general technique discussed here works for overloaded methods, but you'll need to tell the compiler which version you mean.
-To disambiguate a mock function (the one you specify inside the parentheses of `ON_CALL()`), see the "Selecting Between Overloaded Functions" section on this page; to disambiguate a fake function (the one you place inside `Invoke()`), use a `static_cast` to specify the function's type.
+To disambiguate a mock function (the one you specify inside the parentheses of `ON_CALL()`), see the " Selecting Between Overloaded Functions" section on this page; to disambiguate a fake function (the one you place inside `Invoke()`), use a `static_cast` to specify the function's type.
 * Having to mix a mock and a fake is often a sign of something gone wrong.
 Perhaps you haven't got used to the interaction-based way of testing yet.
 Or perhaps your interface is taking on too many roles and should be split up.
   Therefore, **don't abuse this**.
 We would only recommend to do it as an intermediate step when you are refactoring your code.

 Regarding the tip on mixing a mock and a fake, here's an example on why it may be a bad sign: Suppose you have a class `System` for low-level system operations.
 In particular, it does file and I/O operations.
 And suppose you want to test how your code uses `System` to do I/O, and you just want the file operations to work normally.
 If you mock out the entire `System` class, you'll have to provide a fake implementation for the file operation part, which suggests that `System` is taking on too many roles.

 Instead, you can define a `FileOps` interface and an `IOOps` interface and split `System`'s functionalities into the two.
-Then you can mock `IOOps` without mocking `FileOps`.
+Then you can mock
+`IOOps` without mocking `FileOps`.

 ## Delegating Calls to a Real Object ##

 When using testing doubles (mocks, fakes, stubs, and etc), sometimes their behaviors will differ from those of the real objects.
 This difference could be either intentional (as in simulating an error such that you can test the error handling code) or unintentional.
 If your mocks have different behaviors than the real objects by mistake, you could end up with code that passes the tests but fails in production.

 You can use the _delegating-to-real_ technique to ensure that your mock has the same behavior as the real object while retaining the ability to validate calls.
 This technique is very similar to the delegating-to-fake technique, the difference being that we use a real object instead of a fake.
 Here's an example:

 ```
 using ::testing::_;